Charter Bus Was Stuck On Tracks When Freight Train Hit It, Witnesses In Biloxi Say

 The train was traveling at around 19 mph when it struck the bus and pushed the crowded vehicle some 200 feet down the tracks, the NTSB says.
 The train's engineer had spotted the bus and begun an emergency stop when his three engines and 52 cars were still 500 feet from the crossing.

-The NTSB and other agencies are looking into why the bus was on the tracks — and how to prevent the situation from repeating itself.
-Last night, the Federal Railroad Administration said three of its inspectors and a state inspector were en route to the site where the train ran into the middle of a charter bus' side.
+The NTSB and other agencies are looking into why the bus was on the tracks — and how to prevent the situation from repeating.
+Tuesday night, the Federal Railroad Administration said three of its inspectors and a state inspector were en route to the site where the train ran into the middle of a charter bus' side.

 From Mississippi Public Broadcasting, Evelina Burnett reports for NPR's Newscast unit: